KxSystems/analyst-training/kxscm/module/A.Tutorial.Doc/file/walkthrough.md

     }
 ```

-Save the function by pressing CTRL+S or `File > Save`.
-This will reload the function
+Save the function by pressing CTRL+S (CMD+S on Mac) or `File > Save`.
+This will reload
-into the runtime of the process.
-Once saved, the linter icon should be removed from the
+the function into the runtime of the process.
+Once saved, the linter icon should be removed
-gutter of the editor.
+from the gutter of the editor.

 To confirm this is the working version of the function, run the tests again by
 right-clicking and selecting to `Test` again.
 If the correct version has been selected,